risd/edu-data-sync/README.md

 Relies on having run `wh init` to get the `.firebase.conf` file, as well as a `.risdmedia.conf` file that houses credentials for accessing the firebase via a WebHook account.

+To run locally.

+`./bin/sync`

 ### Heroku

-Before Heroku can run this, variables need to be configured.
-You can do that by running `./bin/herokuConfig`.
+Relies on having configuration variables set on Heroku.
+This can be done by running `./bin/herokuConfig`.

-To run the sync on Heroku
+To run on Heroku.

 `heroku run sync --app edu-data-sync`